 Rex Begonia Botanical Characteristics

 Unlike other begonia groups, the rex begonia stands out for its foliage rather than its flowers.
 While its flowers are small and appear in the spring, its leaves are vivid and evergreen.
 They form with attractive green, silver, and burgundy hues and patterns ranging from impressive swirls to ivy-shaped leaves.
+These are one of the most popular types of plants showcasing pink and green leaves.

 Where Are Rex Begonia Plants Native?